CBIIT/bento-meta/python/bento_meta/pfb/README.md

 The "Portable Format for Bioinformatics" then is a set of forms for data, elaborated according to the Avro schema standard.
 The work of the user is then to understand the structure and the meaning of these forms, then to transform her data the same structure.
 The Avro tools will then be able to validate that data (i.e., insure that the right kinds of data are in the right form fields) and also package that data, along with the structure, to create an instance that can be stored or sent, and reconstituted correctly by a recipient system.

+One final point: an Avro document, whether it represents a schema or an instance, is just [JSON](https://en.wikipedia.org/wiki/JSON), albeit highly constrained JSON.
+This makes these documents very easy to work with in programs.

 # Implementation

 The "Portable Format for Bioinformatics" was designed originally by the [Genomics Data Commons](https://gdc.cancer.gov) engineering team at the University of Chicago.
 It has been proposed as a format to enable interoperability among various large data repositories and services supported by the NIH.